 Companies rarely change too early.
 They almost always change too late.
 The trouble with success is it puts you in a mind set that it will always be that way.
 But Nokia is a cautionary tale.
 So how do you create a ‘never stand still’ culture.
 Because right now your biggest competitor is in his underpants, with his headphones on, eating a bowl of Cheerios, while writing a piece a code that will turn your industry upside down.
-So how do become nimble, agile, and fast.
+So how do you become nimble, agile, and fast.
 This workshop will show how you think and behave to help you disrupt your business, in order to ensure your company's biggest successes are in the future, and not in the past.

 10 things you will learn: